Deborah Erskine

 Deborah Erskine (born 1990 or 1991; née Armstrong) is a Democratic Unionist Party (DUP) politician from Northern Ireland.
-She was elected as a councillor for Erne North in the 2019 Fermanagh and Omagh District Council election, and has been a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone since the October 2021 co-option.
+She was elected as a councillor for Erne North in the 2019 Fermanagh and Omagh District Council election, and has been a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone since 11 October 2021.
+Erskine is the DUP Spokesperson for Promoting the Union with Young People and New Communities.

 Career

 Before becoming a politician, Deborah Armstrong worked as a journalist.
 Her first role was a reporter for the Ulster Herald, a weekly newspaper based in Omagh.
 She then became a press officer for the DUP, before working in Arlene Foster's constituency office.

 Council

 Armstrong was elected to Fermanagh and Omagh District Council in the 2019 election, for the Erne North electoral area, ranking sixth out of ten candidates on first preference votes.
 She unseated incumbent DUP councillor David Mahon once all vote transfers had been completed.
 Arlene Foster was named as her election agent.
 She had been considered a favourite for chairperson of the council in 2021 following the end of Diana Armstrong's term, however the role went to Errol Thompson of the DUP.

 Armstrong (Erskine following her marriage in late 2019) was supportive of Arlene Foster when DUP MLAs and MPs signed a letter of no confidence in her leadership.
 Along with Mid Ulster District Council councillor Kim Ashton, she criticised Christopher Stalford's handling of the fallout.
 Following Foster's resignation as leader, and the subsequent leadership election, Erskine was critical of Foster's removal, with her constituency group saying it was "not done in our name".
 She was thought to be supportive of Paul Bell, Ashton's father, who left the party following Poots's election.